asift91/Manual_Migration/option1.md

 - **Storage Template:**
     -  storage account  template will create a storage account  with FileStorage Kind and Premium LRS replication, Size of 1TB.
 For more details[storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview).
     -   As per the predefined template storage account with Azure files creates File Share.
     -   An Azure storage account contains all of your Azure Storage data objects: blobs, files, queues, tables, and disks.
-The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS
+The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
     - The types of storage accounts are General-purpose V2, General-purpose V1, BlockBlobStorage, File Storage, BlobStorage accounts.
-    - Types of Replication are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS)
+    - Types of Replication are Locally-redundant storage (LRS), Zone-redundant storage (ZRS), Geo redundant storage (GRS).
-    - Types of  Performance are Standard, Premium
+    - Types of  Performance are Standard, Premium.
     - Size(sku):  A single storage account can store up to 500 TB of data and like any other Azure service
     - Below are types of storage account types ARM template support.
         - NFS: A Network File System (NFS) allows remote hosts to mount file systems over a network and interact with those file systems as though they are mounted locally.
 This enables system administrators to consolidate resources onto centralized servers on the network.
 More details on [NFS](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview).
         - GluserFS: It is an open source distributed file system that can scale out in building-block fashion to store multiple petabytes of data.
 More details [Gluster FS](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/sap/high-availability-guide-rhel-glusterfs).
         - Azure Files: It is the only public cloud file storage that delivers secure, Server Message Block (SMB) based, fully managed cloud file shares that can also be cached on-premises for performance and compatibility.
 More details on [Azure Files](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction).
             - NFS and glusterFS:
-                - Replication is standard Locally-redundant storage (LRS)
+                - Replication is standard Locally-redundant storage (LRS).
                 - Type is Storage (general purpose v1)
             - Azure Files:
-                - Replication is Premium Locally-redundant storage (LRS)
+                - Replication is Premium Locally-redundant storage (LRS).
                 - Type is File Storage
             - These storage mechanisms will differ according to deployment selected such as
-                - NFS and glusterFS will create a container
+                - NFS and glusterFS will create a container.
                 - Azure files will create a file share.
-    -  For Minimal and short2mid the template will support nfs and for Large and Maximal the template will support AzureFiles
+    -  For Minimal and short2mid the template will support nfs and for Large and Maximal the template will support AzureFiles.
     - To access the containers and file share etc. navigate to storage account in resource group in the portal.
     ![storage_account](images/storage-account.png)
 - **Database Template:**
     - This Database template will creates an [Azure Database for MySQL server](https://docs.microsoft.com/en-in/azure/mysql/)
     - Azure Database for MySQL is easy to set up, manage and scale.
 It automates the management and maintenance of your infrastructure and database server,including routine updates,backups and security.
-Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0
+Build with the latest community edition of MySQL, including versions 5.6, 5.7 and 8.0 .
-    - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server
+    - To access the database server created navigate to the resource group provided while deployment and go to Azure Database for MySQL server.
-    - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration
+    - The database server will have a server name, server admin login name, MySQL version, and Performance Configuration.
-    - Ways to connect to database server
+    - Ways to connect to database server.
         - Use MySQL client or tools such as MySQL Workbench.
         - For workbench give the connection name, hostname (server name), username (server admin login name)
     ![mysqlworkbench](images/mysql-workbench.png)
         - After giving the details test connection.
 If the connection is successful it will prompt for password .Provide the password to get connected.

-- **Virtual Machine Template:** This template will create a  Virtual Machine
+- **Virtual Machine Template:** This template will create a  Virtual Machine.
     - Controller VM:
         - The OS used at this time is Uubntu 16.04
     - VM extension: